Mikejo5000/vsts-docs-pr/docs/user-guide/alm-devops-features.md

 <p>A [team project](../accounts/create-team-project.md) provides a repository for source code and a place for a group of developers to plan, track progress, and collaborate on building software solutions.
 A team project lives within a team project collection.
 You can grant permissions to and customize a team project to support your business needs. </p>

 <p><b>Create a team project </b></p>
-<p>You can [create a team project hosted in the cloud (Team Services)](../accounts/connect-to-visual-studio-team-services.md), avoiding maintenance and administrative overhead, or [create a team project on an on-premises TFS](../accounts/create-team-project.md).</p>
+<p>You can [create a team project hosted in the cloud (VSTS)](../accounts/connect-to-visual-studio-team-services.md), avoiding maintenance and administrative overhead, or [create a team project on an on-premises TFS](../accounts/create-team-project.md).</p>

 <p><b>Rename a team project</b></p>